 Google has rebranded Android Wear — its operating system for wearable devices and smartwatches — to Wear OS, complete with a new logo.
-The hope is that by removing the Android name, people won’t think the smartwatch operating system isn’t just tied to Android phones, but it can work with iPhones as well.
+The company hopes that by removing the Android name, people won’t think the smartwatch operating system is tied to Android phones.

 Do more with Google Assistant